luthera/jessicawluther/content/home/contact.md

 +++

-I am currently working on my doctoral dissertation so it will take me longer than usual to respond to inquiries.
+I recently finished my doctoral dissertation and am taking some time to rest and reset.
+It will most likely take me longer than usual to respond to inquiries.
 If you are contacting me about a media hit or a possible writing assignment that needs to be turned around in the next 72 hours, please assume that I will be unavailable.
+Anything more long-term will be considered on a case-by-case basis.
 Thank you.